ShaunCurtis/GitHubSite/site/articles/Blazor-AllinOne.md

 </body>
 </html>
 ```
-Add a second Razor Page to *Pages* called *Server.cshtml*.
-This is the launch page for the Servr SPA.
+Add a second Razor Page to *Pages* called *Server.cshtml* - the launch page for the Servr SPA.

 ```csharp
 @page "/"